 Exercise

-1. Go to sample.py and define a function named power() that takes two parameters, x and y, and returns the computed result of .
+Go to sample.py and define a function named power() that takes two parameters, x and y, and returns the computed result of xʸ.

 Unit tests

 The file test_sample.py is what software engineers call an automated unit test.
-Unit tests test individual an individual classes or source files3.
+A unit test is a group of test code (usually one file) that verifies a single class or source file3.
 Unit tests are usually written by the same developer who wrote the program code.

 Our automated unit test now calls functions and use assert statements to verify that they are returning the expected results.
 If an assertion fails, the test fails.